Amy13139/wip-eaw-docs/docs/basegame/dat.rst

 EaW DAT Structure
 =================
-All file format information can be found at `Petrolution Mod Tools <https://modtools.petrolution.net/docs/Formats>`_, developed by Mike Lancamp.
+All file format information can be found at `Petrolution Mod Tools <https://modtools.petrolution.net/docs/Formats>`_, developed by Mike Lankamp.
 The website also contains several utilities for handling Alamo Engine files, including a utility to edit the text in an EaW .DAT file.